budDemant/Movie-File-Namer/README.md

 # Movie file namer

 This is a simple tool that helps label and re-direct movie files.
 The main movie file will almost always be the largest file.
-The largest file will be labeled with the movie's title and year released, and the other files will be placed in a folder called "Extras".
+The largest file will be labeled with the parent folder name (should be movie's title and year released), and the other files will be placed in a folder called "Extras".
 This is the format that is required for a media server like Jellyfin.

 ## Project Overview
 - **Input:**